freand76/digsim/docs/documentation.md

  * Run simulation to test functionality
  * Update verilog
  * Do Yosys synthesis
  * Right-click component and select **Reload**

+A test cycle for a verilog file could be like this:
+ * Create verilog design
+ * Add yosys component to circuit
+ * Connect component with other components
+ * Run simulation to test functionality
+ * Update verilog
+ * Right-click component and select **Reload**

 ***Important: The interface, input and output ports in the netlist must not change between load and reload.***